RidwanWaheed/electricity-trading-websocket/DECISIONS.md

 - Gateway becomes a pass-through, not a source of truth
 - Teaches realistic market data distribution pattern
 - Mock M7 publishes to `prices.topic`, Gateway subscribes and forwards to WebSocket

+---

+## ADR-012: JWT in localStorage (Development Trade-off)

+**Decision:** Store JWT tokens in localStorage for this learning project.

+**Rationale:**
+- Simple to implement and debug (visible in DevTools)
+- Works well for demonstrating token-based auth flow
+- Acceptable for learning project with no real user data

+**Trade-offs acknowledged:**
+- Vulnerable to XSS (any JS on page can read token)
+- No automatic CSRF protection

+**Production alternative:**
+- `httpOnly` cookies (JS can't access, browser sends automatically)
+- Short-lived access tokens (15 min) + refresh tokens
+- Token revocation on logout (requires Redis/database blacklist)